maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/01-What is an API.md

 objectives:
 - "Understand the need for an API."
 - "Understand the main components of an API."
-- "Familiarity using Library APIs."
+- "Expand Library API knowledge to Web API use."
 keypoints:
-- "An API is a way for two or more computer programs or components to communicate with each other."
+- "An API is a way for two or more computer programs or components to communicate with each other, enabling efficient data exchange and functionality sharing."
-- "HTTP is the protocol originally designed for requesting and receiving Web pages, but now also used as the basis for a variety of APIs.
-HTTPS is the encrypted version of HTTP."
-- "Every page on the world wide web is identified with a URL or Uniform Resource Locator."
-- "A request is how you tell a server what you want to see.
-A response will either give you what you asked for, or tell you why the server can't do that.
-Both requests and responses have a header, and optionally a body."
-- "We can make requests and receive responses, as well as see their headers, using `curl`."
+- "APIs allow for selective data retrieval from large, dynamic datasets, eliminating the need to download entire datasets for accessing small segments of data, thereby saving time and computational resources."
+- " Both library APIs and web APIs share a fundamental principle of abstracting complexity, allowing developers to leverage pre-defined functions or data over the internet"
 ---

 Imagine you regularly work with a large, frequently updated online dataset.
 How do you access the latest data each time you need it?
 What if you work with only a small segment of the data?